AsadJeewa/Learning-to-Generalise-in-Sparse-Reward-Navigation-Environments/README.md

   - Specify the training algorithm i.e. curriculum, curiosity or hybrid

-    - String must contain "CURRICULUM" for training under the curriculum setting
+    - String must contain "CURRICULUM" (any case) for training under the curriculum setting

     - String must contain "CURIOSITY" for training under the curiosity setting